ForestAdmin/agent-nodejs/docs/agent-customization/fields/behavior-changes.md

-When customizing your admin panel, instead of changing the exposed structure of your data, you may want to override default behaviors in Forest Admin.

 {% hint style="info" %}
-Disabling writes or filtering can also be made readonly without any code [in the field settings](https://docs.forestadmin.com/user-guide/collections/customize-your-fields#basic-settings).
+Disabling writes or filtering can be made without any code [in the field settings](https://docs.forestadmin.com/user-guide/collections/customize-your-fields#basic-settings).
 {% endhint %}

+When customizing your admin panel, in addition to changing the structure of your data, you may want to override existing behaviors.

 ## Write operations